GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Kzugar.md

 #### Special Features

-**Ephemeral Nature**: Kzugain do not have a phsyical form.
+**Demiphemeral Nature**: Kzugain do not have a phsyical form.
 As such they
  • Do not need to sleep or breathe.
  • Have disadvantage on [Body] checks.
  • Are immune to diseases, poisons and venom including toxic damage.